 The irony of this accident stuck out in Louis’s mind.
-A few months ago Louis had begun his recovery from a low point in his life.
+A few months ago, Louis had begun his recovery from a low point in his life.
 “We all have ups and downs [in life].
 I came out of my down with God’s help.
-A few months prior to this accident I felt God tell me ‘I’m gonna make you stronger.’”
+A few months before this accident, I felt God tell me, ‘I’m gonna make you stronger.’”
 Louis said.

 How is this making him stronger?

-By the time Louis reached the ER his pain was indescribable.
+By the time Louis reached the ER, his pain was indescribable.
 “The first thing Dr. Leonard did was look at my wrist and tell me what he was going to do.
-He told me I was going to be fine, no problem.”
+After that, he told me I was going to be fine, no problem.”

-Six months later, Louis is at 99%, but he has no doubt he will reach 100%.
+Louis is at 99% six months later, but he has no doubt he will reach 100%.
 “There is nothing I can’t do now.
 Now I have a stronger will.
 I didn’t have total strength before like I do now,” Louis said.

-A few weeks ago, a friend told Louis about a metal he was reading about, it is rare in that the more stress you put on it the stronger it gets … the metal is titanium.
+A few weeks ago, a friend told Louis about a metal he was reading about.
+It is rare that the more stress you put on it, the stronger it gets … the metal is titanium.
 Louis laughed as he said, “It is titanium in my wrist.”